 For the Monte Carlo simulation, the inputs are:

 Inflation rate, and corresponding standard deviation

 While Timeline provides default inputs based on long term averages, it is up to the user to ensure that the capital market assumptions are reasoned and reasonable.

 Generally, the inputs should be based on long-term return and volatility expectations for the portfolio.

-The inputs should be based on the total annualised nominal return of the portfolio, and or the aggregate from the individual asset classes within the portfolio.
-The user decides which they prefer.
+The inputs should be based on the total annualised nominal return of the portfolio, and/or the aggregate from the individual asset classes within the portfolio.